List of Responding Schools

 The Law Review anticipates dedicating a volume issue—each year—to a social justice concern.

 Journal of Environmental Law and Litigation

 The Journal of Law and Social Change (JLASC) is a progressive, student-run journal and seminar that espouses an interdisciplinary scholarly approach to challenge social injustice.

 Pittsburgh Journal of Environmental and Public Health Law

-The Richmond Journal of Law and the Public Interest is the scholarly voice for issues pertaining to social welfare, public policy, and a broad spectrum of jurisprudence.
+Richmond Public Interest Law Review is a University of Richmond journal based at the School of Law, serving as a scholarly voice focused on social welfare, public policy, and a broad spectrum of jurisprudence.
+Each issue explores a specific theme, chosen by the Editorial Board, that reflects major legal, policy, and public interest questions of importance.
 Published four times a year, the Journal publishes its content online to reach the widest audience possible, while also publishing one annual print issue focused on the work of the Virginia General Assembly.
-Our authors have included experienced practitioners, esteemed legal professors, and insightful individuals working to change the world around them. http://rjolpi.richmond.edu/
+Journal authors include experienced practitioners, esteemed legal professors, and insightful individuals working to change the world through the law.

 The law school's Children's Advocacy Institute (CAI) publications include:

 - California Children's Budget 2004-05 (San Diego, CA; 2004)